firebolt-db/firebolt-ingest/README.md

 # python-template

 This is a template project, to make starting new Python projects easier.
-It implements a single package, called "novus" (latin for new).
-You should be able to find/replace all instances of "novus" with your desired package name.
+It implements a single package, called "firebolt_ingest" (latin for new).
+You should be able to find/replace all instances of "firebolt_ingest" with your desired package name.

 This template is somewhat opinionated, so feel free to remove/change things as you see fit.